The Best 15 Workflow Apps to Improve Your Project Management

 - Assign checklist items

 - Conditional logic in workflows

-It also gives managers a bird’s-eye view for what each employee has done, and helps manage risks or issues if appropriate.
+Managers get a bird’s-eye view of what each employee has done to better manage risks or issues.

 - Forms for new projects